 If we contract these coverages for our business, the cost will be approximately $340 per month, with an annual policy cost of around $4,090.

-To better understand each of the coverages, we will make a detailed analysis of them.
+To better understand each of the coverages, here is a detailed analysis:

 General Liability Coverage